 Michael is name-dropped in the Ghost Rider film, when Johnny takes refuge in St. Michael's church.
 The stained glass windows in the church depict Michael in his traditional spear-wielding pose.
 The gravekeeper doing Jonny's stitches mentions "Saint Michael himself" banishing the Devil from Heaven.

-Flat Earth Atheist Knight of the Cross Sanya got his holy sword Esperacchius from Michael.
+Flat Earth Agnostic Knight of the Cross Sanya got his holy sword Esperacchius from Michael.
 For bonus points, the first knight we're introduced to is named Michael Carpenter, and Dresden refers to him as "The Fist of God".

 Michael has been alluded to on several other occasions, such as by Queen Mab in Small Favor, who knows him as "the Prince of the Host".